deepNet-Chirag/Baseline-Intuition-of-Natural-Language-Processing/README.md

 # Reference

-Special thanks to Dr.Jaydeep Raula under which guidance are these code are written.
+Special thanks to Dr.Jaydeep Raula for his guidance of these above code and explaination.